A little about me.

 I’m an artist shaped by wild places.

-My black and white images are about more than beauty—they’re about what nature does to you when you give yourself over to it.
+My black and white images are about more than beauty.
+They’re about what nature does to you when you give yourself over to it.
 Through simplicity, contrast, and mood, I try to translate that emotional weight into something lasting.
+I’m not trying to impress with the places I go.
+I just want people to feel what I felt.
+Maybe even for a moment, feel like they were there too.
+That ongoing pursuit has become the heart of what I call Images from Nature, a reflection of how I see, feel, and experience the wild places that shape me.

 BIO

-Though I grew up in the Midwest, it was the open spaces of the West Coast that pulled me in and changed the course of my life.
-I’m self-taught, and much of my photography is driven by instinct, emotion, and a deep respect for the natural world.
-Over the years, I’ve developed a style rooted in contrast, simplicity, and mood—creating images that feel both intimate and expansive.
+I am largely self-taught, and my photography is driven by instinct, emotion, and a deep respect for the natural world.
+Over time I developed a visual language rooted in contrast, simplicity, and mood, creating images that feel both intimate and expansive.

 Artist Statement